 Get to know the artists creating the 2017 skate deck art.
-Finished pieces will be uploaded in May!
+Finished pieces will be uploaded by June 1st!

 The decks will be on display at Radius Gallery beginning on June 1st and raffled off to lucky winners on July 7th.
 Raffle tickets are available online starting on June 1st.

 This fundraising raffle supports Arts Council Santa Cruz County and our work to power the arts in Santa Cruz County.
 Together, we are driving creativity, innovation & vibrancy.

 (1) Adam S. Wider is a painter, drawing and design artist.
 He draws his inspirations from nature, positive vibes, awesome people, and willingness to aspire with that likemindedness.
 All forms, shapes and perspectives create the fantastic balance.
 To see more about Adam, check out his Instagram feed (@wideo)

 (2) Allison Garcia is an illustrator and graphic designer living in Soquel, California.
 She finds inspiration in animals and fables and her subject matter is often some of the darker characters from both nature and folklore.
 Allison’s work is primarily illustrative ink and line work with a focus on imagined narrative and fantasy.
 Check out her web site, Facebook page and Instagram feed (@blindperson)!